tcltk/tklib/modules/tablelist/README.txt

 Interactive editing of the elements of a tablelist widget can be enabled for individual cells and for entire columns.
-A great variety of widgets from the Tk core and from the packages tile, BWidget, Iwidgets, combobox, and Mentry (or Mentry_tile) is supported for being used as embedded edit window.
+A great variety of widgets from the Tk core and from the packages tile, BWidget, Iwidgets, combobox, ctext, and Mentry (or Mentry_tile) is supported for being used as embedded edit window.
 In addition, a rich set of keyboard bindings is provided for a comfortable navigation between the editable cells.